ESC

 [1] (202) 939-6300

-Cabinet chosen by the prime minister in consultation with the president and Parliament
+Cabinet chosen by the prime minister in consultation with the president and the National Assembly

-president indirectly elected by a qualified majority of two-thirds of Parliament members in the first round and if needed a two-thirds quorum of members by simple majority vote in a second round for a 6-year term (eligible for non-consecutive terms); last held on 31 October 2016; prime minister appointed by the president in consultation with Parliament
+president indirectly elected by a qualified majority of two-thirds of Parliament members in the first round and, if needed, a two-thirds quorum of members by simple-majority popular vote for a 6-year term (eligible for non-consecutive terms); prime minister appointed by the president in consultation with the National Assembly

 parliamentary democratic republic